Motorsports

 Which ticket should I buy?

-For those who are watching the Motegi 2&4 for the first time, or for those who are new to race watching,
+We introduce recommended tickets for those watching the Motegi 2&4 Race for the first time or those new to race viewing!

 Basic "Free Seating Viewing Ticket"

-If it's your first time watching, we recommend the "General Admission Ticket".
+If it’s your first time watching, we recommend starting with the “General Admission Ticket.”

-With this ticket, you can choose your preferred spot within the general admission area to watch.
+With this ticket, you can choose any spot you like within the free viewing area to watch the event.

-Advance tickets are more economical, so we recommend purchasing in advance!
+Advance tickets are more economical, so we recommend purchasing them in advance!

 Free Viewing Area (Valid for 2 Days)